dyllandry/logseq/pages/December 2021.md

 		- docker
 			- applied to school prisma ORM project
 		- k8s
+			- school api can schedule report cards to be generated & sent to students
 		- unit tests, e2e tests
 - LATER decide on criteria for new web job